marcocesarato/nft-marketplace/README.md

 To deploy to the blockchain, test or main networks, we need to configure hardhat so we need to get the WebSocket and JSON RPC URLs from [Alchemy](https://www.alchemy.com/).
 Once you log into your account, create your project for the Network you need to configure and then copy the WebSocket and JSON RPC URLs and paste it on the `.env` file.

-> **NOTE:** Moralis closes your server every 7 days, so if you have problems with API calls the server is probably down and you need to remember that you need to restart the server.
+> **NOTE:** If you use moralis hosted server, instead of the parser, rembember that Moralis closes your server every 7 days, so if you have problems with API calls the server is probably down and you need to remember that you need to restart the server.

 ## Requirements